 All teachers have either a degree in Education or a Bachelor's degree and a recognised (and KHDA-approved) teaching qualification.
 Staff offer a wide range of experience, from relatively new teachers with recent training and up-to-date pedagogic learning, to more experienced teachers with strong backgrounds in education.
 Specialist teaching takes place in Computing, Art, Music and PE.
 The school is committed to providing on-going training and support to staff, investing in a range of specific programmes designed to support the aims and focus of the school - this includes Apple Professional Development, GL Assessment, Health and Safety training (specifically Child Protection), EYFS Child Initiated Learning and Moral Education.

-The school currently offers three classes per year group (although FS1 classes are currently limited to one, with a second opening in January 2020) and a maximum of 22 children in the Foundation Stage, with a teacher and teaching assistant.
+The school currently offers three classes per year group (with the exception of FS1 which were initially limited to one, though a second was planned to open in January 2020) and a maximum of 22 children in the Foundation Stage, with a teacher and teaching assistant.
 There are no more than 25 students in the Primary classes and Years 1 to 3 continue to be supported by a teaching assistant in addition to the teacher.
 Teaching in Year 1 and 2 is combined enabling informal 'streaming' by ability group.
 Classes in Years 3 to 6 currently have between 14 and 17 students - considerably lower than the average in most Dubai schools.

 Find out more about the look and feel of the Alpha School by reading our Experience visit here.